-- I. Square brackets should be used within parentheses, to indicate the major text inserted into a quotation by the author (e.g. [sic]), and should also be used to contain the citation of an original, transliterated term translated.
-In this case, the foreign word should not be italicized. - 2.
+- 1. Square brackets should be used within parentheses, to indicate the major text inserted into a quotation by the author (e.g. [sic]), and should also be used to contain the citation of an original, transliterated term translated.
+In this case, the foreign word should not be italicised. - 2.
 Numerals are written out in full when they are ten or below, when they begin a sentence and when they are an even hundred, thousand, million, etc. But sometimes it is better to have consistency rather than follow this rule.
-Numbers of centuries should always be written out in full: twenty-first century; nineteenth century etc. In a sequence of numbers, the numbers should be given in full separated by an en-dash, hence 107.109 (not 107.09), and should not be preceded by p. or pp. - 3.
-Possessives.
-For possessives of proper names ending in a (pronounced) s add 's, e.g. Childs's Introduction, Jones's views.
-The exception is for ancient names, e.g. Jesus', Moses', Barthes', Descartes' etc. - 4.
+Numbers of centuries should always be written out in full: twenty-first century; nineteenth century etc. In a sequence of numbers, the numbers should be given in full separated by an endash, hence 107-109 (not 107-09), and should not be preceded by p. or pp.

+- 3. Possessives.
+For possessives of proper names ending in a (pronounced) s add an inverted comma e.g. Ruggles' Introduction, Jones' views. - 4.
 Ellipses: all quotations are in the nature of things an extract from a longer text, so ellipses should not be used simply to indicate that in the original text there are preceding and following words. - 5.
-Use: focused, focusing etc (not focussed, focussing); first, secondly, or first, second (but not firstly); acknowledgment, judgment; analyse (but analyze in American spelling) - 6.
+Use: focused, focusing etc (not focussed, focussing); firstly, secondly, or first, second; judgment; analyse. - 6.
 "E.g." and "i.e." are only permissible in the body of the text if they introduce a list or are within parentheses.
+For preference, "for example" or "that is" or equivalent should be used.
 Likewise, please avoid "etc." unless it is in a footnote.
 Please do not use op. cit., idem and avoid ibid.
 Avoid "f." and "ff."